Analysis of Structured Deep Kernel Networks: Analysis of approximation properties

 \end{theorem}

-As the proof is rather technical it can be found in the appendix, see \proofref{lem:decomposition_function}.
-This approach via the unbounded number of centers case is rather of theoretical nature than of practical use, see also e.g.\ \cite{girosi1989representation} for the same case in neural networks.
-First of all, the challenge in the SDKN case is to approximate the mappings $\phi_{q}$ and $\Phi$ to sufficient precision.
-However this is difficult due to stability issues for kernel methods, see also the explanations for the failure of the approach in Section \ref{subsec:rbf_approach}.
+As the proof is rather technical it can be found in the appendix, see \proofref{th:unbounded_nr_centers} This approach via the unbounded number of centers case rather is of theoretical nature than of practical use, see also e.g.\ \cite{girosi1989representation} for the same case in neural networks.
+In the SDKN case, the challenge is to approximate the mappings $\phi_{q}$ and $\Phi$ to sufficient precision.
+However, in practice this is difficult due to stability issues for kernel methods in the case of large number of centers, see also the explanations in Section \ref{subsec:rbf_approach}.